lucasalexander/AlexanderDevelopment.ConfigDataMover/README.md

 Here's an explanation of the various settings and parameters that can be specified in the GUI:

+1. Source (one of the following):
+   1. CRM connection string for source organization
+   1. Path to source data file - value will start with "file="
-1. Source - CRM connection parameters for source organization OR full path to source data file in the form of "C:\datadirectory\datafile.json."
+      1. Full path to source data JSON file in the form of "C:\datadirectory\datafile.json."
+      1. Relative path to source data JSON file in the form of "..\datafile.json."
+(Path is relative to working directory.)
+   1. Raw JSON string with contents of an export file - value will start with "rawjson="
+1. Target (one of the following)
+   1. CRM connection string for source organization
+   1. Path to target data file - value will start with "file="
-1. Target - CRM connection parameters for target organization OR full path to target data file in the form of "C:\datadirectory\datafile.json."
+      1. Full path to target data JSON file in the form of "C:\datadirectory\datafile.json."
+      1. Relative path to target data JSON file in the form of "..\datafile.json."
+(Path is relative to working directory.)
 1. Save connection details? - If checked, connection details should be saved in configuration file.
 Note, connection details are unencrypted.
 1. Map root business unit GUID? - If checked, the job will automatically change any GUID references from the source organization root business unit to the target organization root business unit.
 This will also apply to any GUID references for the root business unit's default team.
 1. Map base currency GUID? - If checked, the job will automatically change any GUID references from the source organization base currency to the target organization base currency.